arez/arez/docs/lifecycle_callbacks.md

 The lifecycle callbacks are used to allow the user to run custom code when the component is constructed or disposed.
 The {@api_url: annotations.PreDispose} and {@api_url: annotations.PostDispose} API documentation describes the behaviour and requirements in detail.
-Methods annotated with `PostConstruct` are invoked after the arez components constructor has been invoked and after all the reactive elements (i.e. the {@api_url: Observable}, {@api_url: Observer} and {@api_url: ComputedValue} instances) have been created **but** before any [@Autorun](at_autorun.md) methods have been scheduled for the first time.
+Methods annotated with {@api_url: annotations.PostConstruct}
+are invoked after the arez components constructor has been invoked and after all the reactive elements (i.e. the {@api_url: Observable}, {@api_url: Observer} and {@api_url: ComputedValue} instances) have been created **but** before any [@Autorun](at_autorun.md) methods have been scheduled for the first time.